piravp/UiA-lecture-view-counter/README.md

 python UiA_main.py
 ```

-If you don't have python installed or don't want to run this with python:
+If you don't have python installed or don't want to set it up:
-Download this repository as ZIP, navigate to the exe folder and run the .exe UiA-Lecture-View-Counter.
+Download the latest executable from [releases](https://github.com/piravp/UiA-lecture-view-counter/releases).

 ### How it works
 * [x] Step 1: Collect HTML from http://www.uia.no/video site that contains lecture for [MA-209](https://video.uia.no/category/Undervisning%3EFakultet+for+teknologi+og+realfag%3EMA-209).
 * [x] Step 2: Filter out date and how many people have watched each lecture.
 * [x] Step 3: Dump data to file
-* [x] Step 4: Make runnable script so there's no requirement for python to be pre-installed.
+* [x] Step 4: Make an executable (.exe).
 * [ ] Step 5: Alternatively, the user may specify that he wants to dump all the data as .pdf.
 * [ ] Step 6: Write to a .xlsx file.
 First row holds datetime of execution of the code.
        * First column holds date of lecture.
 Second column holds how many have watched when the first execution is done.